raygeelisondra-ship-it/disease-gene-bioinformatics/README.md

 ---

-## 3. Exons, Introns, and Transcripts (Part C)
+## Exons, Introns, and Transcripts
 * **Number of Exons (in selected transcript):** 18 exons
-* **Multiple Transcripts/Isoforms:** Yes, multiple alternative transcripts and isoforms are visible stacked horizontally below the main reference tracks[cite: 4].
+* **Multiple Transcripts/Isoforms:** Yes, multiple alternative transcripts and isoforms are visible stacked horizontally below the main reference tracks.
-* **Definition of Exon vs. Intron:** Exons are the segments of the gene that are retained in mature transcripts (represented by the vertical blocks/boxes), whereas introns are the intervening non-coding segments that are spliced out (represented by the long horizontal connecting lines)[cite: 4].
+* **Definition of Exon vs. Intron:** Exons are the segments of the gene that are retained in mature transcripts, whereas introns are the intervening non-coding segments that are spliced out .
-* **Intron vs. Exon Length Observation:** The introns generally appear substantially longer than the exons, creating large physical gaps between the relatively compact exon blocks[cite: 4].
+* **Intron vs. Exon Length Observation:** The introns generally appear substantially longer than the exons, creating large physical gaps between the relatively compact exon blocks.

 ### Screenshot 2: Gene Structure and Transcripts
 *Description: Detailed view of the LDLR gene structure showing exon boxes, intron connecting lines, and multiple transcript variants.*
 ![Gene Structure](images/02_gene_structure.png)

+## Genome Browser Tracks

+* **a.
+Gene annotation track used:** NCBI RefSeq
+* **b.
+ClinVar-related variant marks:** Yes, ClinVar variant marks are visible within and surrounding the gene region.
+* **c.
+Conservation variation:** Yes, certain regions exhibit noticeably stronger conservation signals than others across species.
+* **d.
+Conserved region location:** Conserved regions correspond predominantly to coding exons and important functional segments.
+* **e.
+Significance of conservation:** Strong sequence conservation across species implies that the region is under purifying selection.
+This suggests that the sequence serves a critical biological function and cannot tolerate random mutations without negative consequences.